 He was a founder of the annual Conference on New York State History and its coordinator from 1979 to 2001.
 He is an Executive Board member of the New York Academy of History and a 2014 recipient of its Herbert H. Lehman medal for distinguished service.

 Beginning in 1981, he was joined by a diverse group of students, descendants, community people, and professional historians in a cooperative research program dedicated to understanding early American community life by studying the contributions of each of the almost 16,000 men, women, and children who lived in the city of Albany before 1800.
 More than 250 historians have completed the project's program of basic training in social history research.
 In addition to publications, the Colonial Albany Social History Project presents the story of early Albany people and their world to diverse audiences through public programs incorporating the popular appeal of creative exhibitions, video imagery, and music.

 Evolving alongside all of the above is a major research and programming initiative entitled "The Other Revolutionaries."
-It intends to answer project's prime research question.
+It intends to answer the Colonial Albany Project's prime research question.
 A number of chapters and chapter parts are now online.
-It is being integrated into the overall Internet exposition.
+It is evolving and being integrated into the overall Internet exposition on an ongoing basis.

-Finally, in all of this, Bielinski's long journey has been an exciting, captivating, rewarding, frustrating, and, above all, humbling experience.
+Finally, in all of this, this long journey has been an exciting, captivating, rewarding, frustrating, and, above all, humbling experience.
 It still knocks me out in every way.
 I hope for more of the same in the years to come.
 Going forward, I also hope for more real time interaction with all of you.

 Captain and crew exploring a Hudson River estuary in days gone by.
 The kids thought of themselves as pirates.
 I was JFK in PT 109!
 Actually, in those days this was essential fieldwork near Staats Island.
 That foray was part of a larger operation known in these parts as "The Hudson Chronicles!"